yashni3joshi/Hacker-News-API-Integration/README.md

 /past-stories:returns all the past top stories that were served previously

 /comments/ — returns the top 10 parent comments on a given story (sorted by the total number of comments (including child comments) per thread).
-(Sample storyId: 9129199)

 App Url for local usage => http://localhost:8080/hacker-news/